 We hypothesize that species’ nutritional profiles are linked to functional traits because elements that are of nutritional value to humans also serve functional roles in organismal physiology.
 Functional traits such as trophic position may be related to the nutritional content of seafood species because they affect the dietary range and quantity of nutrients to which an organism is exposed, as well as the physiological constraints on body composition (Simpson and Raubenheimer 2012).
 In aquatic food webs, some evidence suggests that nutritional profile may be related to species traits: the distribution of trace metals in fish tissues has been related to feeding guild (Bernhard and Andreae 1984), body size, stage of life cycle and reproductive status (Shearer 1984).
 Disease state, water quality and other environmental factors may also modify tissue mineral distribution (Lall and Olivier 1993).
 Although aquatic organisms readily absorb metals from the environment, the ability to regulate abnormal concentrations varies among species.
 Certain species are able to excrete high proportions of excessive metal intake and regulate the concentration in the body at relatively normal levels (Bryan 1976).
 This occurs for essential elements such as Cu, Zn, and Fe.
 However, non-essential minerals such as Hg, Cd, and Pb are more poorly regulated (Karimi et al. 2006).
 Different metals localize or accumulate in different organs or tissues.
 For example, Fe concentrations are highest in hematopoietic tissues while Hg is most abundant in the muscle tissues.
 Since each element is under different levels of homeostatic control, we expect the relationship between elemental content and species’ traits to vary by nutrient.
 For those nutrients that are more tightly regulated, we expect more consisten patterns across species.
 Below we discuss the physiological role of several nutrients essential to the human diet and our predictions for how species’ traits may be related to nutrient content.

 Here, we characterize the range of variability in fish tissue nutrient content among fish species consumed around the globe, and test whether nutrient profiles of commonly consumed fish species are related to species’ traits, including body size, trophic position and habitat associations, which are broadly related to the function and form of species in aquatic systems (Woodward et al. 2005, other ref?).
 Given that fish is known to be a high quality source of essential micronutrients, but fish consumption may be limited to a small number of portions per week (reference?), we sought to identify which species are the most nutrient dense and contribute at least 25% of DRI in a single portion.

+This needs to be a subsection: an overview of micronutrients in seafood and how they are consumed by humans (or something), then this can be added to the roadmap above.
+OR, can the details be captured in a table and then the rest in the methods?

 We chose to analyze a selection of ions and compounds that affect the nutritional value to human consumers, while also being implicated in a range of biologically important processes that affect growth and reproduction.
 We examined fatty acid concentration (which reflects fish diet and physiological condition), a toxic metal for which increased concentrations are negative for humans (Hg), two metals beneficial at low concentrations but toxic at high concentrations (Zn and Fe) and one mineral (Ca).

 Calcium